March 2022: A link to a video produced by SCIE containing an introduction to the Care Act 2014 has been added. See above.

 - set up a Safeguarding Adults Board (SAB);

-- arrange, where appropriate, for an independent advocate to represent and support an adult who is the subject of a safeguarding enquiry or safeguarding adults review (SAR) where the adult has ‘substantial difficulty’ in being involved in the process and where there is no other appropriate adult to help them (see Independent Advocacy and Safeguarding Adult Reviews);
+- arrange, where appropriate, for an independent advocate to represent and support an adult who is the subject of a safeguarding enquiry or safeguarding adults review (SAR) where the adult has ‘substantial difficulty’ in being involved in the process and where there is no other appropriate adult to help them (see the chapters on Independent Advocacy and Safeguarding Adult Reviews);

 2. Statutory Guidance